Bhutan: Learning a New Cuisine

 +95 2327133, +97517600736

-Travel to Bhutan : Only available flight is Druk Airlines (official carrier of Royal Govt. of Bhutan).
+The only available flight is Druk Airlines (official carrier of Royal Govt. of Bhutan).
 Board it from Kolkata, Delhi, Bangkok, Singapore and some other nearby cities.

 Best season: March-May, September-November

 All foreign nationals have to book through a reliable tour operator and have to be escorted by guides.
-They have to pay all inclusive rate of $250/day/person.
+They have to pay all-inclusive rate of $250/day/person.

-Kavita Kanan Chandra lives in Mumbai, India and is a freelance journalist, travel writer and amateur photographer.
+Kavita Kanan Chandra lives in Mumbai, India and is a freelance journalist, travel writer, and amateur photographer.
 She loves to travel within India as and when time permits as her two young boys keep her on toes.